 It seems like every other day there's an announcement that someone who was once on The Bachelor or The Bachelorette is getting married or having a baby.

 And that estimate isn't too far off—only it isn't fellow show alums they're settling down with.

-So we will see if the overall success rate improves soon enough.
-Only once has a Bachelor-bred couple lasted for years before they eventually went their separate ways, like bass fishing pro Byron Velvick and Mary Delgado from season six.
+Rarely does a Bachelor-bred couple last for years before eventually going their separate ways, like bass fishing pro Byron Velvick and Mary Delgado from 2004's season six.
 (They split up for good in 2009, two years after Mary was arrested for drunkenly assaulting Byron, per police at the time).

 "Just because you met on a reality show, got engaged on this beautiful incredible setting doesn't mean that we're Prince Charming or Beautiful Princess," Byron said after the incident.
 "It's nothing like that.
 It's just a real couple going through real things."

 Devastating many if not exactly surprising anybody were Kaitlyn Bristowe and Shawn Booth, who were much closer to Bachelor Nation royalty when they split up toward the end of 2018 after nearly three years together.

 Indeed, it's easy to forget that, before anyone donned that suit or gown and climbed out of that limo (or did something silly like descend in a helicopter or ride up on a horse), they were once regular people with regular jobs.

 Considering the sheer volume of people who have participated in 22 seasons of The Bachelor, 15 seasons of The Bachelorette and now six seasons of Bachelor in Paradise and other seasons, even with many contestants making repeat performances across the franchise, you don't hear too many out-there stories like Byron and Mary's.

 But what we almost inevitably hear, season after season, is that the couple most swept away by their surroundings—and possibly even by each other—have since broken up.